Feedback Edge Sets in Temporal Graphs: Introduction

 \begin{enumerate} \item \emph{Temporal feedback edge sets,} which consist of time-edges, that is, connections between two specific vertices at a specific point in time.

 \item \emph{Temporal feedback connection sets,} which consist of vertex pairs $\{v,w\}$ causing that all time-edges between $v$ and $w$ will be removed. \end{enumerate}

 Defining feedback edge set problems in temporal graphs is not straight-forward because for temporal graphs the notions of paths and cycles are more involved than for static graphs.
 First, we consider two different, established models of temporal paths.
 Temporal paths are time-respecting paths in a temporal graph. \emph{Strict} temporal paths have strictly increasing time-labels on consecutive time-edges. \emph{Non-strict} temporal paths have non-decreasing time-labels on consecutive time-edges.
-Non-strictness can be used whenever the traversal time per edge is very short compared to the scale of the time dimension.

 We focus on finding temporal feedback edge sets and temporal feedback connection sets (formalized in \Cref{sec:preliminaries}) of small cardinality in unweighted temporal graphs, each time using both the strict and non-strict temporal cycle model.
 We call the corresponding problems \textsc{(Strict) Temporal Feedback Edge Set} and \textsc{(Strict) Temporal Feedback Connection Set}, respectively.